El Paso residents tell Trump to stay away after shooting

 'NOT WELCOME'

-El Paso congresswoman Veronica Escobar, whose district includes the area targeted by the gunman, urged Trump "to consider the fact that his words and his actions have played a role in this."
+Congresswoman Veronica Escobar, whose district includes the area targeted by the El Paso gunman, urged Trump "to consider the fact that his words and his actions have played a role in this."

 "From my perspective, he is not welcome here," Escobar told MSNBC.
 "He should not come here while we are in mourning."

-El Paso mayor Dee Margo, in announcing the visit, stressed that he was welcoming the president because it was his duty to do so.

-Presidential advisor Kellyanne Conway accused Democrats of politicizing a moment of acute pain while Trump was trying to "bring the country together, heal a nation."
+Presidential advisor Kellyanne Conway accused Democrats of politicising a moment of acute pain while Trump was trying to "bring the country together, heal a nation."

 She was backed by the chairman of the El Paso County Republican Party, Adolpho Telles, who defended Trump's visit but told CNN he needs to be more careful about his language.

-In his nationwide address Monday, Trump spoke out against racism but blamed mental illness and the internet for fueling gun violence, sidestepping the fact that other countries with these issues do not have mass shootings.
+In his nationwide address, Trump spoke out against racism but blamed mental illness, video games and the internet for fueling gun violence, sidestepping the fact that other countries with these issues do not have mass shootings.

-He had nothing substantial to say about gun control measures, and El Paso residents were unimpressed by the tightly-scripted appeal for unity.
+He had nothing substantial to say about gun control measures, drawing expressions of disappointment from those hoping for a healing moment.

+"He mentioned gun issues one time," said Dayton Mayor Nan Whaley, describing the president's comments as "unhelpful."

+"I think, watching the president over the past few years on the issue of guns...
+I don't know if he knows what he believes, frankly."

-Residents in El Paso told AFP they were fearful of a rise in white nationalism and said Trump was part of the problem.
+Residents in El Paso, unimpressed by Trump's tightly scripted appeal for unity, told AFP they were fearful of a rise in white nationalism and said the president was part of the problem.

 "I do blame our president.
 Since the moment he got into office the rhetoric, the hate that he's got towards people that are just different colour skin, he has no right," said Silvia Rios.

-"We should soundly reject language coming out of the mouths of any of our leaders that feeds a climate of fear and hatred or normalizes racist sentiments," said Obama, who has only rarely spoken out on public affairs since leaving office in 2017.

-In response, Trump retweeted a quote from a news anchor on Fox News who said it was inappropriate for a former president to criticise a current one over a shooting.

-"President Obama had 32 mass shootings during his reign.
-Not many people said Obama is out of control," read the quote from Brian Kilmeade.
+Trump responded with a tweeted quote from Fox News anchor Brian Kilmeade, who said Obama had seen 32 mass shootings during his presidency, yet "not many people said Obama is out of control."

 Legislation to overhaul gun control under Obama failed in 2013 when the Republican-controlled Senate rejected a ban of assault-style weapons and expanding background checks.

-He told the BBC two years later gun control was "the one area where I feel that I've been most frustrated and most stymied."
+He told the BBC that gun control was "the one area where I feel that I've been most frustrated and most stymied."

 Popular in World